dgpv/bsst/README.md

 * ScriptNum values are represented with normal base10 integers.
 * Data (but not opcodes) can be enclosed in angle brackets (like this: `<0x1234>`), and these angle brackets will be ignored (for compatibilty with ScriptWiz IDE syntax)

 `//` marks the start of the comment, that spans to end of line.
+This character sequence can be changed with `--comment-marker` setting.
 Note that comments are removed before parsing the rest of the line, and because of this, comment markers cannot appear within quoted strings

 ### Data placeholders